rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 [#42877]: https://github.com/rust-lang/rust/issues/42877
 [pg-unsized-tuple]: https://play.rust-lang.org/?gist=46399bb68ac685f23beffefc014203ce&version=nightly&mode=debug&edition=2015

-There are also benefits also to having fewer guarantees.
+There are also benefits to having fewer guarantees.
 For example:

 - Code hardening tools can be used to randomize the layout of individual structs.
 - Profile-guided optimization might analyze how instances of a